epsiloneight/playbook/README.md

   * To learn to do what we do, sit next to us in our office for weeks at a time, pair programming and sketching together.
   * To hire someone, follow the same process we use, detailed below.

-## Recruiting

-We've met our future teammates via:

-  * GitHub
-  * User groups
-  * Dev Bootcamp
-  * Authentic Jobs
-  * Stack Overflow Careers

-## Interviewing

-We track each candidate's progress through the interview process on a Trello card on our "Hiring" board:

-We manually create cards for personal introductions.
-Our new teammate form automatically creates cards for each submission.

-Our CEO, Chad, leads the hiring process.
-He ensures that everyone gets a response and he speaks with everyone before they are hired.

-Anyone can do an initial review of the candidate's application.
-In particular, they review the candidate's code sample or portfolio.
-If necessary, they may ask someone else (like a designer or iOS developer) for another pair of eyes on the code or portfolio.

-We either send them a rejection or an email based on this template, moving the Trello card to "Non-Technical Interview".

-Chad will pull the managing director, designers, or developers into subsequent discussions, putting their faces on the Trello cards to ensure we always know who is responsible.

-We have standard questions for iOS developers, Rails developers, and designers for the technical interview.
-We don't use puzzles or code challenges.
-Instead, we prefer reviewing actual work the candidate has done, and talking to them about design process, architecting systems, and writing code; the same thing we do for work every day.

-The final step for candidates is to visit us for a day.
-We pay for their flights and three nights of hotels (rest up Thursday night, work with us on Friday, enjoy Friday night, explore the city Saturday, fly home Sunday).

-On that day, developers pair program with one of our developers in the morning and another in the afternoon.

-We do the interviews this way because there's no substitute for seeing someone actually do the work and interacting with the team.
-We also want candidates to experience what the company is like for themselves.

-Aside from technical skill, during the entire interview process, we look for character strengths like enthusiasm (invigorates others), focus (pays attention, resists distractions, remembers directions), composure (remains calm when critiqued, doesn't interrupt), gratitude (shows appreciation), curiosity (eager to explore, asks questions to understand, actively listens), optimism (gets over frustrations quickly), grit (finishes what he or she starts, doesn't get blocked), emotional intelligence (demonstrates respect for others' feelings, knows when and how to include others), humor (likes to laugh, makes others smile), and appreciation of beauty (notices and appreciates beauty and excellence).

-To be hired, the candidate must get a unanimous "yes" from the existing teammates with whom they interacted.

 ## Compensation

 We are entirely bootstrapped, with no outside investors, and no debt.
-We are paid for consulting only four days each week.

 Sustainability of the company is very important to us.
-We want to bring great people on at reasonable salaries and reward them as aggressively as possible for actual performance.
+We want to bring great people on at reasonable rates and reward them as aggressively as possible for actual performance.

-We may never be able to compete dollar for dollar with other tech companies but we can compete on being a great place to work, with lots of opportunities to learn, and the freedom to define and execute on our own projects.
+We may never be able to compete dollar for dollar with other tech companies but we can compete on being a great place to work, with lots of opportunities to learn, and the freedom to define and execute as much or as little as they like.

-## Quarterly Reviews

-In order to continually improve ourselves and the company, all year round on every project we're on, we receive regular feedback from clients, managers, and teammates.
-We additionally have quarterly reviews for more formal review and potential salary increases.

-During onboarding, a "Quarterly Review" calendar event is created, set to recur once every 3 months, starting from the hire date.

-The agenda for quarterly reviews is roughly:

-  * Our performance on recent consulting projects
-  * Our investment time contributions
-  * Our satisfaction with our work, projects, and the company
-  * Our questions about strategy
-  * Our areas of focus for the next quarter

-Salary increases are the natural result of improvement.
-Our manager may increase our salary during quarterly reviews in a way that is compatible with the company's finances and individually appropriate to us based on things we've done, such as:

-  * creating great software
-  * making users and clients happy
-  * improving ourselves by learning something new
-  * improving the business by bringing in sales, mentoring a teammate, contributing to an internal tool or research
-  * improving our community by writing blog posts, contributing to open source, or attending conferences
-  * doing the things we didn't think to put on this list

-We may receive an additional salary increase based on market conditions and cost of living increases.

-It's important that our manager explains why a raise is being given and what, if anything, could be done to receive a higher raise next time.
-We don't get raises for "just showing up."

 ## Operations
 Running a software-based business requires more than beautiful code or a popular product.
 Managing cash flow and taxes can feel unimportant or difficult but getting them right is as vital to our success as product design.